Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Troubleshooting When Trying to Purchase Cloud Storage for SwitchBot Outdoor Spotlight Cam 2K, It Always Shows Out of Stock and Cannot Be Purchased.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, we will escalate your concern to our R&D team team for further handling.
+Once the restocking is complete, our team will get back to you as soon as possible.
+We truly understand the urgency of your situation and appreciate your patience as we work to resolve this for you.
+If you have any other questions, please do not hesitate to contact us.